bitmagnet-io/bitmagnet/bitmagnet.io/index.md

 - [ ] An admin API, and in general a more complete GraphQL API
 - [ ] A more complete web UI
 - [ ] Saved searches for content of particular interest, enabling custom feeds in addition to the following feature
 - [ ] Smart deletion: there's a lot of crap out there; crawling DHT can quickly use lots of database disk space, and search becomes slower with millions of indexed torrents of which 90% are of no interest.
-A smart deletion feature would use saved searches to identify content that you're _not_ interested in, including but not limited to <abbr title="child sexual abuse material">CSAM</abbr>, and low quality content (such as low resolution movies).
+A smart deletion feature would use saved searches to identify content that you're _not_ interested in, including low quality content (such as low resolution movies).
 It would automatically delete associated metadata and add the info hash to a bloom filter, preventing the torrent from being re-indexed in future.
 - [ ] Bi-directional integration with the [Prowlarr indexer proxy](https://prowlarr.com/){:target="\_blank"}: Currently **bitmagnet** can be added as an indexer in Prowlarr; bi-directional integration would allow **bitmagnet** to crawl content from any indexer configured in Prowlarr, unlocking many new sources of content
 - [ ] More documentation and more tests!